 Goldsource Mines Inc. (the "Company" or "Goldsource") is a Canadian resource company engaged in exploration and development.
-The Company's primary business objective is to advance its Eagle Mountain Gold Project in Guyana, South America towards initial production.
+The Company's primary business objective is to become a low cost gold producer at its Eagle Mountain Gold Project in Guyana, South America.
 Goldource is incorporated under the jurisdiction of the Province of British Columbia, Canada pursuant to the British Columbia Business Corporations Act.
 The head office and principal address of the Company is 570 Granville Street, Suite 501, Vancouver, BC, Canada, V6C 3P1.
 The address of the Company's registered and records office is 19th Floor, 885 West Georgia Street, Vancouver, BC, Canada, V6C 3E8.
 The Company is listed on the TSX Venture Exchange ("TSX-V") under the symbol GXS.

 The Company currently has no proven or probable reserves and on the basis of information to date, it has not yet determined whether its Eagle Mountain Gold Project contains economically recoverable ore reserves.
-Consequently, the Company considers itself to be an exploration stage company.
-The recoverability of the amount shown for exploration and evaluation assets is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of the property, if required, and upon future profitable production or proceeds from the disposition thereof.
+Consequently, although having declared commercial production, the Company considers itself to be an exploration stage company and treats the removal of the gold concentrate from the processing plant from the Company's Eagle Mountain Gold Project as an exploration and evaluation activity (note 6).
+The production decision for the Eagle Mountain Gold Project was not based on a feasibility study of mineral reserves demonstrating economic and technical viability.
+Accordingly, this project has a much higher risk of economic or technical failure and may adversely impact the Company's projected profits, if any.
+The recoverability of the amount shown for exploration and evaluation assets is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of the project, if required, and upon future profitable production or proceeds from the disposition thereof.